Skip to main content

 How much does it cost to obtain an Act 250 permit?

 The application fee is $6.65 per $1,000 of construction costs (including site preparation, utilities, buildings, and landscaping) for the first $15,000,000 of construction costs, and $3.12 per $1,000 of construction costs thereafter.
-In addition, a fee of $125 per lot is required for residential or commercial subdivisions.
+In addition, a fee of $125 per lot is required for subdivisions.
 An additional fee of $0.75 for each $1,000 of the first $15,000,000 of construction costs is collected on behalf of the Vermont Agency of National Resources (ANR) to account for ANR's review of Act 250 applications.
 Municipal and state projects are exempt from Act 250 fees.
 See the Act 250 Fee Statute (10 V.S.A. § 6083a) for more detailed information about fees.

 How long does it take to get an Act 250 permit?